AugustoOmena/Pair_Programming/Readme.md

+## Algorithms and unit tests

+The goal of this repository is to explore the possibilities with Ruby, with different types of algorithms and unit tests.

+---
-### Ruby Unit and Code Testing
+#### To run Unit and Code Testing:

-Use rspec soma_spec.rb to run unit tests.
+Use rspec algorithms.rb

+#### To run any code, use:
+Use ruby algorithm.rb